ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     Value between 0 and 100,000.

-    Set this to :literal:`\-1` to remove the user\-specific limit (NOTHREADSMAX).
+    Set this to ``-1`` to remove the user-specific limit (NOTHREADSMAX).
 This allows the system default from BPXPRMxx to apply.

-    This option is mutually exclusive with :emphasis:`omvs.delete`.
+    This option is mutually exclusive with *omvs.delete*.

     | **required**: False
     | **type**: int

   max_cpu_time
-    Specifies the RLIMIT\_CPU hard limit.
-Indicates the cpu\-time that a user process is allowed to use.
+    Specifies the RLIMIT_CPU hard limit.
+Indicates the cpu-time that a user process is allowed to use.

     Value between 7 and 2,147,483,647 seconds.

-    Set this to :literal:`0` to remove the user\-specific limit (NOCPUTIMEMAX).
+    Set this to ``0`` to remove the user-specific limit (NOCPUTIMEMAX).
 This allows the system default from BPXPRMxx to apply.

-    This option is mutually exclusive with :emphasis:`omvs.delete`.
+    This option is mutually exclusive with *omvs.delete*.

     | **required**: False
     | **type**: int